Rural Business-Cooperative Service, USDA.

 (1) An explanation of why the Project is needed, the benefits of the proposed Project, and how the Project meets the grant eligible purposes;

-(2) Area to be served, identifying each governmental unit, i.e., tribe, town, county, etc., to be affected by the Project;
+(2) Area to be served, identifying each governmental unit, i.e. town, county, Indian reservation, etc., to be affected by the Project;

 (3) Description of how the Project will coordinate Economic Development activities with other Economic Development activities within the Project area;

-(4) Businesses to be assisted, if appropriate, and economic development to be accomplished;
+(4) Business to be assisted, if appropriate; and Economic Development to be accomplished;

-(5) An explanation of how the proposed Project will result in newly created, increased, or supported jobs in the area and the number of projected new and supported jobs within the next 3 years;
+(5) An explanation of how the proposed Project will result in newly Start Printed Page 8162created, increased or supported jobs in the area and the number of projected new and supported jobs within the next 3 years;

 (7) The method and rationale used to select the areas and businesses that will receive the service;